 Getting into the Weeds

-Don’t worry—we will be celebrating plenty at the Tech Congress (hint: the evening events will be particularly awesome this year), but we will also be getting to work.
+Don’t worry—we will be celebrating and connecting plenty at the Tech Congress, but we will also be getting to work.
 We have a long way to go to solve tough, intractable issues around the effective use of data at scale in K12 education.
 Come to the event prepared to spend your days “getting into the weeds” on the issues.

 What’s New This Year